Antizycle/calcConstructor/README.md

 Calculator Constuctor

-Goal: develop a calculator consturctor react app with drag and drop functionality
+Goal: develop a responsive calculator consturctor react app with drag and drop functionality

 What it does and how it works:
    There are two boxes on the screen.
 Intitially left one (itemBox) is rendered full